sigsum/sigsum/doc/design.md

 1. **Opaque data**: a claimant's opaque data.
 2. **Shard hint**: a claimant's selected shard hint.
 3. **Signature**: a claimant's signed statement.
-4. **Checkpoint**: a log's signed tree head and a list of cosignatures from so-called _witnesses_.
+4. **(Co)signed tree head**: a log's signed tree head and a list of cosignatures from so-called _witnesses_.
-5. **Inclusion proof**: a proof of inclusion that is based on the logged leaf and the above checkpoint.
+5. **Inclusion proof**: a proof of inclusion that is based on the logged leaf and the above tree head.

 Ideally, a believer should only accept the opaque data if these criteria hold:
 - The claimant's signed statement verifies.
 - The log's tree head can be reconstructed from the logged leaf and the provided inclusion proof.
-- The log's checkpoint has enough valid (co)signatures.
+- The log's tree head has enough valid (co)signatures.

 Notice that there are no new outbound network connections for a believer.
 Therefore, a proof of public logging is only as convincing as the tree head that